ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_analysis/scRNA_Workshop-PART1_fixed.md

 Lets recreate the barcode rank plot from the Cell Ranger web summary file.

-In this case, we only have estimated cell counts for the pool as a whole.
 To color each barcode rank plot using the number of cells estimated by Cell Ranger, skip the code in the box below and use the next one instead.

 ```r
 plot_cellranger_cells <- function(ind){